abogdanova/SwarmGE/README.md

 #Introduction
 ------------

-Grammatical evolution (GE) is a population-based evolutionary algorithm, where a BNF-style grammar is used in the genotype to phenotype mapping process.
+Grammatical Evolution (GE) is a population-based evolutionary algorithm, where a BNF-style grammar is used in the genotype to phenotype mapping process.

 PonyGE2 is an implementation of GE in Python.
 It's intended as an advertisement and a starting-point for those new to GE, a reference for students and researchers, a rapid-prototyping medium for our own experiments, and as a Python workout.

 The original version of PonyGE (https://github.com/jmmcd/ponyge) was originally designed to be a small single-file implementation of GE.
 However, over time this has grown to a stage where a more formal structured approach was needed.
 This has led to the development of PonyGE2 (https://github.com/jmmcd/ponyge2), presented here.

 The PonyGE2 development team can be contacted at:

+    Michael Fenton <michaelfenton1@gmail.com>,
     James McDermott <jamesmichaelmcdermott@gmail.com>,
     Erik Hemberg <erik.hemberg@gmail.com>,
-    Michael Fenton <michaelfenton1@gmail.com>,
     David Fagan <fagan.david@gmail.com>,
     Stefan Forstenlechner.

-PonyGE2 is copyright (C) 2009-2016
+PonyGE2 is copyright (C) 2009-2017

 ------------